Hudson River State Hospital: 19th century

 New York had opened what has since become Utica Psychiatric Center in 1843, the first state-run institution for the mentally ill.
 By the Civil War it was reaching its capacity, so in 1866 then Governor Reuben Fenton appointed a five-member state commission to look for a site for a second hospital in the Hudson Valley between New York and Albany, to serve New York City and the counties of Eastern New York.
 In January of the following year the members reported to the governor that they had temporarily secured a 296 acre tract of land overlooking the Hudson River north of Poughkeepsie, formerly part of the estates of James Roosevelt and William A. Davis.
 It would cost nothing as the citizens of Dutchess County would be offering it to the state as a gift.
 Two months later, the state accepted.

 A nine-member Board of Managers was created and appointed to initiate and oversee construction of the actual building.
 They chose architect Frederick Clarke Withers to design a building according to the Kirkbride Plan, then a popular theory for the design of mental institutions.
 Withers planned a building 1,500 feet (457 m) in length and over 500,000 square feet (45,000 m2) in area, most of it two wings that would house patients.
 It was the first institutional building in the U.S. designed in the High Victorian Gothic style.
 Calvert Vaux and Frederick Law Olmsted, designers of New York's Central Park, laid out the surrounding landscape.
-Like Withers, they had been mentored by the influential Andrew Jackson Downing in nearby Newburgh.
+Like Withers, they had been influenced by landscape gardener Andrew Jackson Downing in nearby Newburgh.

 The centerpiece of his design was the administration building, which branched off into two wings, composed of six parallel pavilions that flanked the central structure.
 The two wings, designed to hold 300 patients of either sex, were divided by a chapel placed between them in the yard behind the administration building so that patients could not see into the rooms of the opposite sex.
 The building and landscape plan were meant to aid in patients' recovery, by giving them adequate space and privacy and imbuing their healing with a sense of grandeur.

 Construction began in 1868, with the cost estimated at $800,000.
 Cost-saving measures included the construction of a new dock on the Hudson so that building materials could be shipped more directly to the site, quarrying and cutting the foundation stones on site, mixing concrete from local materials and hiring local craftsmen instead of a general contractor.
 The board also deviated from the plan it had sent the state, in particular by building a shorter female wing when it came to believe that fewer patients of that sex would be admitted.
 As a result, it is one of the few Kirkbride hospitals to have been built with asymmetrical wings.